LNU Lightning Complex fire: Wildfire 2nd largest in California history, burning 314,000 acres across Bay Area

 VIDEO: Most destructive California wildfires in history

-The nearby CZU Lightning Complex is the state's third largest fire in history, burning more than 63,00 acres in San Mateo and Santa Cruz counties.
+The nearby CZU Lightning Complex is also the state's third-largest fire in history, burning more than 63,000 acres in San Mateo and Santa Cruz counties.

 They only rival 2018's Mendocino Complex, which burned more than 459,000 acres in Colusa, Lake, Mendocino and Glenn counties.
 That fire destroyed 280 buildings and claimed the life of one person.